AnnoDomine/react-permissions/README.md

 ### Prerequisites

-Download and add the package via npm or yarn to your project.
+This package is only for use in ReactJS Version 18.2.0 or higher.